reegnz/policy-bot-tests/README.md

     - ✅ policy: All rules are approved
       - ✅ approval: All rules are approved
         - ✅ team-alpha-review: Approved by alpha-bob
-PASS
---- Running Test: .policy-tests.yml:32: Fail policy when team alpha files change and only PR author approves ---
+✅ PASS: Fail policy when team alpha files change and only PR author approves
   - Evaluation status:
       - Expected: pending
       - Actual: pending